 It’s a common question among expecting mothers: can wearing a waist trainer cause a miscarriage in early pregnancy?

 Waist trainers have recently become popular to slim the waist and improve posture.
-But there is some concern that wearing one during pregnancy could put unnecessary pressure on the abdomen.
+However, some concern is that wearing one during pregnancy could put unnecessary pressure on the abdomen.
 Also, it may potentially harm the developing baby.

 What is a waist trainer?